By Luke Pickering

 Adaptive website design uses the idea of static layouts and once you load the webpage it finds out what screen size you’re viewing it on and then outputs the web page.
 What this actually means though is that you design and create about six sites that all have varying different widths (320, 480, 760, 960, 1200, 1600) so that you are able to display one that is suitable for most devices.
 While it may seem like adaptive might take a lot more work to create, a responsive site can sometimes be more complex as improper use of media queries can make for big issues.

 So what are the advantages of opting for an adaptive site?
 Well if you’re not looking for a brand new site but instead you’re wanting to make your old website more mobile-friendly then adaptive is most likely going to be the way to go.
 With the ability to take your old site and recreate it for a number of different viewpoints it will help turn your old site more mobile-friendly for a much cheaper price.

 While we listed the 6 main viewpoints that you should look to design a site for, you can use your Google analytics data and learn what a majority of your audience is viewing your site on so that you can design to those viewpoints.

 Overall we recommend that unless you have a large budget, you’re better off going for an adaptive website if you’re looking to make your old website more mobile-friendly.
 But if you’re wanting a brand new website then opt for a responsive website for the best user experience.
-If you’d like some help with your latest web design project then don’t hesitate to get in touch…
+If you’d like some help with your latest web design project or if you want some more information on the difference between responsive and adaptive web design, then don’t hesitate to get in touch…